Pejeloco/ShieldEstate/README.md

 - Run the script using the following command: python stratup_main.py
 - Follow the on-screen prompts to input information about your listing
 - The script will predict the price for your listing, evaluate your suggested price, and generate a heatmap that includes your listing
 - The heatmap will be saved as madrid_centro_heatmap.html in your current directory.
-Open this file in a web browser to view the heatmap
+Open this file in a web browser to view the heatmap.
 - If you want to save multiple heatmaps, rename the existing madrid_centro_heatmap.html file before running the script again